 Put 2 tablespoonfuls more or less as you prefer into a tumbler, of cold water, and stir in 1/3 to 1/2 teaspoonful of baking soda, and drink at your leisure, as the eggs and flavor hold a frothy cream on top.

-You've got to try these old fashioned baking soda drink recipes for fizzes.
-Fizz Drinks are flavored using soda syrups and the natural juices of lemons, pineapples, oranges, and other citrus fruits, and they're served while at the peak of effervescing.
-They are refreshingly delicious!
+You've got to try these old fashioned baking soda drink recipes for Fizzes.
+Fizz Drinks are flavored using soda syrups and the natural juices of lemons, pineapples, oranges, and other citrus fruits, and served while at the peak of effervescing.

-Their unique "fizz" effect is gained by injecting or pouring the carbonated soda water in a rapid series of quick dashes (amounts), OR by the addition of a tiny bit of bicarbonate of soda (baking soda) and shaking.
+Their unique "fizz" effect is gained by injecting or pouring the carbonated soda water in a rapid series of quick dashes (amounts), OR by the addition of a tiny bit of bicarbonate of soda (baking soda) and shaking in a closed container.